Breadcrumb

 REACH OUT

-Contact and reassure your advisee that academic notice is not uncommon and is recoverable.
+Contact your advisee and reassure them that academic notice is not uncommon and is recoverable.
 Negative feelings need to be defused to allow a student to make positive changes.
 (Dembo, 2004; Schunk & Zimmerman, 2006).

 *Regular connection with an advisor can be very impactful and meaningful to students (on academic notice) because they are able to articulate their obstacles to someone in an open dialogue, which can be a relief for struggling students who may feel discouraged by dispassionate academic notice emails and letters (Kirk-Kuwaye & Nishida, 2001).